 Laser Lines’ portfolio contains the full range of STRATASYS 3D printer solutions.
 It claims to be in a unique position to offer a tailored solution to meet the needs of our customers, whether it be functional models in real engineering grade thermoplastics or fine detail parts for product evaluation.

 With the key benefits of accurate, repeatable and durable parts Laser Lines says its customers can relax in the knowledge that they are being supported by the World Leader in additive layer manufacturing technology.
 Now celebrating 22 years of selling and supporting these products, Laser Lines says it has accrued an enormous amount of knowledge, experience and expertise that is helping its customers maximize profits by developing their own capabilities and in turn becoming more efficient and competitive in their respective fields, achieving many new goals along the way.

-The new Lenovo ThinkStation P Series are high performance ISV-certified desktop & mobile workstations that have been completely re-engineered from the ground up to deliver what Lenovo claims to be the industry’s highest levels of performance and reliability, with the lowest noise levels and coolest running experience of any professional workstation on the market.
+The new Lenovo ThinkStation P Series is a portfolio of high performance ISV certified desktop & mobile workstations that have been completely re-engineered from the ground up; delivering what Lenovo claims to be the industry’s highest levels of performance and reliability, with the lowest noise levels and the coolest running experience of any professional workstation on the market today.

-Available in five different desktop models P300 (Tower & Small Form Factor), P500, P700 & P900 plus two models of laptop W541 & W550s; Lenovo next-generation ThinkStation products deliver ‘ultimate speed’ and graphics for any professional workflow, including computer aided design (CAD), manufacturing (CAM) & engineering (CAE) as well as visual effects & 3D rendering.
+Available in five different desktop models P300/SFF, P500, P700 & P900 plus two models of laptop W541 & W550s; Lenovo next-generation ThinkStation products are said to deliver ultimate speed and graphics for any professional workflow, including computer aided design (CAD), manufacturing (CAM) & engineering (CAE) as well as visual effects & 3D rendering.